0bamo0/cnmcu-nano-demo/README.md

 # CodeNode Nano Demo
-A proof-of-conecpt application the emulates a 6502 based microcontroller for use in Minecraft.
+A proof-of-conecpt application that emulates a 6502 based microcontroller for use in Minecraft.
 You are able to program the MCU in assembly and run the code in real-time with the help of [vasm](http://sun.hasenbraten.de/vasm/), a 6502 assembler.
 The MCU is able to interact with four redstone wires and handle interrupts.

 ![Screencapture](./screenshots/Screenshot%20from%202024-04-09%2002-17-05.png)